Joshua-Coded/DevOps_001/concept.md

 the database for this are managed by ICAN --->> Internet corporation for assigned name and numbers.

 local cache for storing visitors ip addresses the first time...

+dig command for looking up dns utility...

+THE TRANSPORT LAYER..
+the transportation of those messages is done by network layer..

+the role of the Transport layer is to take the message from the network to the application